AkifumiSato/vercel-meetup-slide/slides.md

 - Scroll restoration
 - UI state sync when next.js router is changed
-  - It would be better `next/router` is easy to use a global state management system such as Redux, Recoil, etc.
+  - It would be better `next/router` is easy to integrate with a global state management system such as Redux, Recoil, etc.

 ---
 layout: sub-section